…and it was a lesson learned the hard way.

 Equifax Inc. is the oldest of the three largest American Credit Agencies and is one of the most well-renowned consumer credit reporting agency across the globe.
 They collect information on over 800 million individual consumers and more than 88 million businesses worldwide.

-Between May and July this year, they were the victim of a cyber security breach.
-Or more accurately, their customers were victims of a cyber security breach.
+So, between May and July this year, they were the victim of a cybersecurity breach.
+Or more accurately, their customers were victims of a cybersecurity breach.
 Around 143 million American customers to be exact.
 That’s almost half of the entire population of the US.
-Then there’s the 400,000 to 44 million British and Canadian’s information that was also compromised.
+Then there is the 400,000 to 44 million British and Canadian information that was also compromised.
 Not good.

 So how was the oldest and one of the biggest Credit Agencies in America subject to a data breach?